zuti666/English/Harry Potter and the Sorcerer's Stone  CHAPTER SIXTEEN.md

 "So sorry, your bloodiness, Mr. Baron, Sir," he said greasily.
 "My mistake, my mistake -- I didn't see you -- of course I didn't, you're invisible -- forgive old Peevsie his little joke, sir."

 "I have business here, Peeves," croaked Harry.
-"Stay away from this
+"Stay away from this place tonight."

-place tonight."
-"I will, sir, I most certainly will," said Peeves, rising up in the airagain.
+"I will, sir, I most certainly will," said Peeves, rising up in the air  again.
 "Hope your business goes well, Baron, I'll not bother you."

 And he scooted off